landsboy/neoADARgen/README.md

   Each combination is processed through the NetMHCpan predictor to evaluate its HLA-binding affinity and neoantigen potential.

   This allows quantifying, for every patient, how RNA editing may increase the likelihood of generating strong-binding neoantigens — revealing novel tumor-specific “editopes”.

+  # Getting help
+  If you need help of any kind, feel free to open a new issue.